fortune76/fortune76/README.md

 + 🐧 Linux (Fedora 36) as home OS, and a bit of server state
 + 🧮 PostgreSQL, MySQL, Django ORM, SQLAlchemy
 + 🐳 Docker
-+ 🖼️ HTML, CSS, a bit of JS, SCSS
-+ 📱 Jira, Discord, Agile

 #### 💼 My experience:
 + 09/2021 Started to learn.
 (HTML, CSS, a bit of JS)
 + 12/2021 Started to learn backend development.
 (Python, Django, MySQL, Linux)